What a year this has been; like a never-ending emotional roller coaster, as fear and despair give way to opportunity and insight, back and forth.

 Fortunately, Prostate Cancer UK recently announced a new study called PROFILE aimed at black and Afro-Caribbean men – it’s currently recruiting participants.

 We’ve learned this year about the importance of data in giving our patients better care, both in the operation of our clinic and in clinical research.
 Engaging with the global research consortium Prostate Pioneer has shown us how “big data” is being used to answer some unsolved questions about prostate cancer.
-Read our blog or hear our OnFocus interview.
+Hear our OnFocus interview.
 Next time you’re asked to give consent for your medical data to be used, you’ll understand why.
 Think of it as giving blood!

 Covid has spotlighted the importance of good mental health in our collective wellbeing, as the isolation forced by lockdowns led to depression and anxiety for many people.
 This was exacerbated for those with cancer, as waiting became an unwelcome element in their journey, almost everyone had to endure delays in hospital appointments and procedures, but for those put on Active Surveillance, prolonged waiting became too much to bear.
 Mental health challenges faced by men with prostate cancer were explored in one of our earliest podcast interviews with Marc Laniado.